kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

     F(I) = \frac{F(B)}{F(k)}

 This approach is very fast because of efficient Fast Fourier Transformation (FFT) algorithms but is limited to a uniform kernel.
+This simple equation produces a poor result because no noise is considered.
+Therefore there are algorithms like the Wiener deconvolution that works in the frequency domain but attempts to minimize the affect of deconvolved noise by attenuating frequencies depending on their signal-to-noise ratio.

-:red:`TODO: spatial approach`
+There exists also approaches restoring the latent image blurred by an uniform kernel in the spatial domain.
+Because the deconvolution is an ill-posed problem the latent image can not be computed directly.
+But iterative approaches like Richardson-Lucy deconvolution try to find the most likely solution for the latent image.

 For spatially-variant kernels a segmentation into constant regions with the same blur kernel is necessary.
 For motion blur this could be done using depth maps of stereo image pairs.
 Then the methods for a uniform kernel can be applied to each region.